Lung Cancer Vs Pneumonia X Ray

 History of Imaging in Lung Disease Diagnosis

 The use of X-rays in diagnosing lung diseases dates back to the late 19th century, shortly after Wilhelm Conrad Rontgen discovered X-rays in 1895.
 Chest radiography quickly became an essential tool for detecting tuberculosis and other lung infections.
-Over time, advancements in technology led to improved image quality and reduced radiation exposure.
+And over time, advancements in technology led to improved image quality and reduced radiation exposure.
 The introduction of computed tomography (CT) in the 1970s revolutionized lung imaging, providing cross-sectional views of the chest with greater detail and sensitivity than traditional X-rays.

 Key Concepts in Interpreting Chest X-rays